-Many problems and wars could have been avoided with a kind word and many fights could have been avoided if someone had the sense to walk away.
+Many problems and wars could have been avoided with a kind word.
+Many fights could have also been avoided, if someone had the sense to walk away.
 It is not easy to continuously take insults without the urge to retaliate.
 Our will power alone is not enough to stop us from retaliating.
 A mind, body and spirit submitted to God is easier to restrain from retaliating in the flesh.
 Even well meaning christians sometimes retaliate and experience angry outbursts.
-Sometimes this is a learnt behaviour which was modelled during childhood.
-Other times unresolved trauma and abuse can result in suppressed anger which can lead to a bad temper.
+Sometimes this is learnt behaviour which was modelled during childhood.
+Other times, unresolved trauma and abuse can result in suppressed anger, which can lead to a bad temper.

 Remaining submitted to God and being led by the Holy Spirit will help us to overcome.
 God can also heal damaged emotions, from past hurt and abuse and the Holy Spirit can teach us how to manage our emotions.
 Daily quiet time with God in prayer and meditation also helps us to remain calm.
 “And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:7).